ICRAR/libprofit/docs/new_profile.rst

    See :doc:`coordinates` for more details on the coordinate system used by *libprofit*.
 #.
 Similarly, on line 15 we loop around the Y axis.
 #.
+The model might specify a calculation mask,
+   indicating that some pixels should not be calculated, which is checked in line 18
+#.
 Being now on a given X and Y coordinate,
-   we evaluate our profile on line 18.
+   we evaluate our profile on line 19.
 #.
-Finally on line 19 we store the evaluated profile
+Finally on line 20 we store the evaluated profile
    on the corresponding pixel of the image.

 Creation